6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 And the World revealed that nothing was ever outside the circle.

-At this point—having seen the journey both as map and as lived passage—the Major Arcana no longer function as a ladder to climb.
+At this point—having seen the arc both as map and as lived passage—the Major Arcana no longer function as a ladder to climb.
 They form a field to inhabit.
-The wisdom they offer is not primarily about prediction or technique, but about orientation—how a human life can be lived with coherence, humility, and participation in something larger than itself.
+Their wisdom is not primarily about prediction or technique, but about orientation: how a human life can be lived with coherence, humility, and participation in something larger than itself.

 The dance continues.